ThomasKroes/exposure-render/Source/ReadMe.txt

 === System Requirements ===
 - Microsoft Windows XP, Vista, or 7
-- NVIDIA CUDA-compatible GPU with compute capability 2.0 and at least 512 megabytes of DRAM.
+- NVIDIA CUDA-compatible GPU with compute capability 1.0+ and at least 512 megabytes of DRAM.
 GeForce GTX2XX is recommended
 - At least 1GB of system memory
-- We currently do not support GTSXXX cards, we are working on this at the moment

 === Future Plans ===
 - Performance optimizations